crystall1nedev/Inspiron-N5110-SNDB-Hackintosh/GRAPHICS.md

 - Due to the heavy dependence on Metal since Mojave, **there will be glitches!**
 - You **must** have SIP disabled.
 The current setting for SIP disables only what is required so that OTA updates are possible.
 - Because the patches modify the system volume, **OTA updates will not be deltas** (you will download the entire OS).
 - Performing updates **undoes graphics acceleration patches**, and you need to run them again.
 - These patches are known to work on **Big Sur and higher.** Although they may work on Mojave and Catalina, it is not recommended.
+- See the note under the "Patching your system" section.

 *Because I have an iGPU-only configuration, I will only provide support for HD 3000 systems.
 The patches work on the other configurations, however.*